-- Some medicines may result in magnesium deficiency, including certain diuretics, antibiotics, and medications used to treat cancer (anti-neoplastic medication).
-Examples of these medications are: Diuretics: Lasix, Bumex, Edecrin, and hydrochlorothiazide.
-Antibiotics: Gentamicin, and Amphotericin.
-Anti-neoplastic medication: Cisplatin.
+Some medicines may result in magnesium deficiency, including certain diuretics, antibiotics, and medications used to treat cancer.
+Examples of these medications are as follows.

-- Individuals with poorly-controlled diabetes may benefit from magnesium supplements because of increased magnesium loss in urine associated with hyperglycemia.
+- Individuals with poorly controlled diabetes may benefit from magnesium supplements.
+Increased magnesium loss in urine is associated with hyperglycemia.

 - Magnesium supplementation may be indicated for persons with alcoholism.
 Low blood levels of magnesium occur in 30 to 60 percent of alcoholics, and in nearly 90 percent of patients experiencing alcohol withdrawal.
 Anyone who substitutes alcohol for food will usually have significantly lower magnesium intakes.